-There will be three quizzes, one midterm and a set of "topic final" projects, all of which will count toward a student's final grade as specified in the "Grades" section below.
+There will be three quizzes, one midterm and four "topic-projects" that will replace a final exam all of which will count toward a student's final grade as specified in the "Grades" section below.
 During quizzes and exams, communication with other individuals via any means is strictly prohibited without the express permission of the instructor.
 Violations will be met with the full impact of SJSU's academic integrity policy and procedures.